El Proxy Configuration¶

 For additional information about El Proxy refer to section El Proxy.

 By default, El Proxy uses the common name (CN) specified in the Beats certificate as the customer name.
-If the CN is not available, El Proxy uses a default customer name as a fallback.
-The user can configure a custom default customer name by setting the variable EBP_DEFAULT_CUSTOMER in the file /neteye/shared/logstash/conf/sysconfig/logstash-user-customization, as follows:

 EBP_DEFAULT_CUSTOMER="mycustomer"

-If the variable EBP_DEFAULT_CUSTOMER is not set, El Proxy will use the value “neteye” as default customer.
-You must restart Logstash for the changes to take effect.
+is not set, El Proxy will use the value “neteye” as default customer.

 For additional information about El Proxy refer to El Proxy

-Sending custom logs to El Proxy
+Sending custom logs to El Proxy¶

 By default only Beats events are sent to El Proxy, if enabled.
 NetEye, however, provides an output also in the main pipeline to redirect events to El Proxy.

-Logstash sends logs to El Proxy when field [EBP_METADATA][event][module] is set to elproxysigned, with the logs being redirected to the ebp_persistent pipeline.
+Logstash sends logs to El Proxy when field [EBP_METADATA][event][module]

-For example, to send all syslog logs to El Proxy, you can use a filter similar to the following
+logs to El Proxy, you can use a filter similar to the

 filter {